art in the wild

 IMMERSIVE CREATIVE EXPERIENCES IN NATURE

-Art in the Wild workshops range from one-day to multi-day events with a focus on creating in nature.
-So whether you’re in need of a dedicated day of connection and art, or perhaps an overnight in the wild, we’ve got options for you.
-These experiences are open to anyone that wants to explore creativity, whether it’s your first time with expression or you have experience.
+The experiences all range from a few hours to multi-day events, so whether you’re in need of a dedicated day of connection and art, or perhaps an overnight in the wild, you can find what you’re looking for.
 The itineraries vary, but typically:

-There will be guided moments to get you into your body, into your creativity, and deeper into connection with others as well as self.
+• There will be guided moments to get you into your body, into your creativity, and deeper into connection with others as well as self.

-We will often do some creating, visualization, reflection and sensory experiences, using the wild setting as inspiration.
+• We will often do some creating, visualization, reflection and sensory experiences, using the wild setting as inspiration.

-The art tends to be a tasty sampler of different mediums and play.
+• The art tends to be a tasty sampler of different mediums and play.
 Examples include guided art collabs, drawing, collage, painting, mixed media, and more.

 a word from past participants